Virgin Media Mesh WiFi is awesome for a few good reasons. Think about your current WiFi setup.

 Enhanced Signal Coverage

-There are a few different types of mesh networks, but one of the most common types is an internet hub group.
+There are a few different types of mesh networks that work with broadband, but one of the most common types is an internet hub group.

-Your home is connected wirelessly with every corner and crevice of your home thanks to these two devices working together.
+If your home is connected wirelessly with every corner and crevice of your home thanks to these two devices working together then mesh broadband is the solution for your internet needs that will serve you.

 As each station relays information to and from one another, which is why you can use them continuously throughout your home as they use each unit as a stepping stone back to your internet router.